ISS/SIC

 Abstract Title

-DESIGN, IMPLEMENTATION, AND EVALUATION OF IMPLEMENTATION OUTCOMES OF INDIGENOUS KNOWLEDGE HEALERS SCREENING FOR DIABETES FOOT INFECTION IN RURAL SOUTH AFRICA
+DESIGN, IMPLEMENTATION, AND EVALUATION OF AN INDIGENOUS KNOWLEDGE HEALER-DELIVERED SCREENING FOR DIABETES AND FOOT INFECTIONS IN RURAL SOUTH AFRICA

 Author Details